 outputs.conf file.
 You get the greatest flexibility by editing

 outputs.conf.
-For details, see the Distributed Deployment Manual, including "Configure forwarders with outputs.conf".
+For details, see the Forwarding Data manual, including "Configure forwarders with outputs.conf".

 6. Test the results to confirm that forwarding, along with any configured behaviors like load balancing or filtering, is occurring as expected.
 Go to the receiver to search the resulting data.